Eye Conditions

 - Squint, Strabismus, Esotropia or Exotropia

-With these conditions, if the advice and recommendations are followed all being well the child will not have reduced vision.
+With these conditions, if the advice and recommendations are followed, all being well, the child will not have reduced vision.
 The child or young person will not have a vision impairment (where the vision long-term is still reduced with glasses or contact lenses).
 These children or young people will not require a Qualified Teacher of Vision Impairment to support them.